Cooking On The Ranch

 And if you are a red onion fans like us, don’t miss this recipe for Red Onion Chutney.
 Your next burger will thank you.

-And don’t miss my Mexican Food Category.
-You’ll find lots of great recipes to spice up dinner plans.
-Including the most popular Mexican food recipe on my site for Hatch Green Chili, Colorado Style.
+And don’t miss my Sauces, Dressing and Vinaigrettes category.
+You’ll find lots of great recipes to spice up your main courses.
+Including the most popular on my site for this New Mexico Style Red Chile Sauce.
+A drizzle will elevate everything from tacos, burritos, eggs and more.

 If you liked this recipe, please leave a star ⭐⭐⭐⭐⭐ rating in the recipe card below and leave a comment.
 I always appreciate your feedback and hearing how everything went.